xBimTeam/XbimWebUI/resources/tutorials/4_Building_seen_from_everywhere.md

 	</script>

 It is always important to be able to show default axis aligned views to the model or it's parts.
-This is built-in functionality of xViewer.
-It always operates on the origin and distance set by {@link xViewer#setCameraTarget setCameraTarget()} method.
+This is built-in functionality of the Viewer.
+It always operates on the origin and distance set by {@link Viewer#setCameraTarget setCameraTarget()} method.
 In the example camera target is set every time user picks an element as listed above.

     <button onclick="if (viewer) viewer.show('front');">Front</button>